With Mauritian parents, I understand the importance of being able to take trips to see family abroad.

 I haven’t visited for seven years; the more time passes, the more I feel hugely disconnected from aspects of my culture and heritage, as well as family, but what keeps me from feeling saddened by this is the knowledge that I am doing everything I can to keep Mauritius alive for present and future generations.

-Not flying is a more impactful way to show my family I care about them, their home and the Mauritian way of life, which will likely end up underwater if we don’t do anything.
+Not flying is a more impactful way to show my family I care about them and the Mauritian way of life.

 I can't say that I will never get on a plane again, but with the current climate crisis, it feels wrong to take a flight knowing that the carbon emissions will affect families all over the world, including on the island that feels special to me.
 Climate justice is a huge reason why taking the pledge is important.